ctu-mrs/ctu-mrs.github.io/docs/45-plugin-interface/02-controllers/02-controllers.md

 # The Controller plugin interface

-The Controller plugin takes current UAV state and command from the [Reference tracker](https://ctu-mrs.github.io/docs/features/trackers/) and provides the desired control outputs, which are sent to the flight controller (Embedded autopilot block in diagram below) via [Hardware API](https://ctu-mrs.github.io/docs/plugin-interface/hardware-api/).
-Diagram below shows the data architecture of the MRS system where the block containing the Controller plugin is marked in red.
+The Controller plugin takes current UAV state and command from the [Reference tracker](../../50-features/20-trackers/index.md) and provides the desired control outputs, which are sent to the flight controller (Embedded autopilot block in diagram below) via the [Hardware API](../01-hardware-api/index.md).
+The diagram below shows the data architecture of the MRS system where the block containing the Controller plugin is marked in red.

 The controller plugin is compiled as [ROS plugins](http://wiki.ros.org/pluginlib) with the [interface](https://github.com/ctu-mrs/mrs_uav_managers/blob/master/include/mrs_uav_managers/controller.h) defined by the [control manager](https://github.com/ctu-mrs/mrs_uav_managers).
 A controller plugin from any ROS package can be loaded dynamically by the [control manager](https://github.com/ctu-mrs/mrs_uav_managers) without it being present during [control manager](https://github.com/ctu-mrs/mrs_uav_managers)'s compile time.